Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: Correlation decay and mixing time on treelike graphs

 \textbf{Log-Sobolev inequalities.} \ For a Markov chain on a finite state space $\Omega$ with transition matrix $P$, reversible with respect to a distribution $\mu$, the Dirichlet form is defined for any function $f:\Omega \to \mathbb R$ by

 and its \emph{log-Sobolev constant} is given by

 A \emph{log-Sobolev inequality} takes the form $\mathcal E(f,f) \ge \alpha \mbox{Ent}_\mu[f^2]$ for all functions $f$.
-It is a standard fact that this inequality implies exponential convergence with rate $\alpha$ in total-variation distance to the stationary distribution (see, e.g., \cite{SClecture-notes}).
+It is a standard fact that this inequality implies exponential convergence with rate $\alpha$ in total-variation distance to the stationary distribution (see,~\cite[Eq.~(3.3)]{Diaconis96}).

 \begin{fact} Consider an ergodic Markov chain on a finite state space $\Omega$ with transition matrix $P$ reversible with respect to the distribution $\mu$.
-If the chain has a log-Sobolev constant $\alpha = \alpha(P)$, then for every $\delta < \alpha$,
+If the chain has a log-Sobolev constant $\alpha = \alpha(P)$,

 where $X_t^{x_0}$ is the chain after time $t$, started from initial state $x_0$. \end{fact}

 \textbf{Boundary conditions and the FK-dynamics.} \ Two ``similar'' random-cluster boundary conditions (in terms of the wiring they induce) have similar effects on the underlying random-cluster distribution and on the behavior of the corresponding FK-dynamics.
 In turn, the Dirichlet form, and log-Sobolev constants of their corresponding dynamics should be ``close" to one another.
 We compile here a number of definitions and results that formalize this idea.